 |Tor posts original fiction, comics, poetry, book excerpts, and reprinted stories.|

-Aiden Tyler, Quaran-Teen, was a new and original story being updated in real time, illustrated, and read aloud by Rex Ogle each week during March 24 - June 2, 2020.
+Aiden Tyler, Quaran-Teen, was a new and original story being updated in real-time, illustrated, and read aloud by Rex Ogle each week from March 24 - June 2, 2020.

 Mind the Gap by M. Mukwende, Dr. P. Tamonv, and M. Turner is a clinical handbook of signs and symptoms in black and brown skin created between Dec 2019 and May 2020.